YanningDai/StrokeAvatar/readme.md

 ```
 > Note: On Linux and Windows, replace env.app with the corresponding built executable.

 Once training starts, real-time visualization is displayed automatically, and the terminal reports training logs (steps, rewards, and policy updates).
-Training curves can be monitored using **TensorBoard**.
-A full training run typically takes **~7 hours** on a single **NVIDIA RTX 3090 GPU**.
+Training curves can be monitored using TensorBoard.
+A full training run typically takes **~7 hours** on a single NVIDIA RTX 3090 GPU.

 **Note**